What is Search Intent And What is its Relationship with SEO?

 2. Do (Transactional)

-- Device Action: Voice or device-specific queries like “play Spotify on my phone” require seamless integration with apps or services, often tied to mobile optimization.
+- Device Action: Voice or device-specific queries like “play Spotify on my phone” require seamless integration with apps or services, often tied to strong mobile optimization.

 3. Find (Navigational)